Lou Gogan's Pages Lou's title image

 On A Saturday (acoustic) (alternative) 5:23

-This is a strange song with bleak verses but with beautiful haunting choruses with strings.
-I wrote the melody on the day but it took a few years before I got suitable lyrics.
+This is a strange song with bleak verses but with beautiful haunting choruses.
+I wrote the melody on the day of the bombing atrocity as an emotional release but it took a few years before I wrote suitable lyrics.
 Well worth a listen.

 This is the 'original' version - how the song was written.
 Just 1 voice and 1 acoustic guitar.
-Track 10 is an orchestrated version.
+Track 10 is an orchestrated version of the song.

 Coding and design by Lou Gogan.
-Any problems with this page, tell Lou - errors will be corrected asap.
+Any problems with this page?
+Please let me know.

-Copyright © 2002-2011 Louis Gogan (Lou Gogan) - mysitelink AT lougogan DOT com All rights reserved.
-The contents of these web pages along with all the images, sound files etc on this web site were created by and belong to Louis Gogan (Lou Gogan) and are not to be reproduced or distributed in any way whatsoever, without written permission.
-You do have permission to take a copy for your own personal - NON commercial use.
+The contents of these web pages along with all the images, sound files etc on this web site were created by and belong to Lou Gogan and are not to be reproduced or distributed in any way whatsoever, without written permission (political section has exceptions).
+You do have permission to take a copy for your own private and personal - NON commercial use.